-Working together is important to gaining traction on a kaupapa/purpose such as this.
-It is impossible for one group alone to change the future of our harbour, therefore we must work together to create real, sustained change.
-Different groups within our community bring different strengths, from our retired or older community members that can help us understand change over time & be our eyes and ears within the harbour, to people in positions of power who can instigate and run projects, through to our youth who can think outside the box and suggest new, innovative ways to support Whakaraupō/Lyttelton Harbour.
-By bringing these and other skill sets together we will be in a strong place to reach the goals we are setting in this plan.
-In developing future actions, preference will be given to actions and ideas that involve or bring together multiple groups to achieve outcomes, as these relationships will be important in the future.
+Working together is important to creating real, sustained change for our harbour.
+Different groups within our community bring different strengths, from our older members who help us understand change over time, to people in positions of influence who can run projects, and our youth who suggest innovative ways to support Whakaraupō/ Lyttelton Harbour.
+By bringing skill sets together we will be in a strong place to reach our goals.
+In developing future actions, preference will be given to actions and ideas that involve or bring together multiple groups to achieve outcomes.